JCSheeron/ftArchPostProc/README.md

  columns are as follows:
  ValueId,Timestamp (YYYY-MM-DD HH:MM:SS.mmm),value,quality,flags
  and there are normally multiple valueIDs each at multiple timestamps.

+ In the case of a time normalized export file (the -n command line argument), the data columns are as follows:
+ Timestamp, Tag1 Value, Tag2 Value, Tag3 Value ...

- Note: The -h and -a options are mutually exclusive, and one or the other must be specified.
+ Note: The -h, -n, and -a options are mutually exclusive.
+One and only one must be specified.

+ TODO: Update merge related params

  Given an input file, the program will produce a *.csv file with the name specified as the outputFileName with the format: